How Much Does Product Photography Cost in 2026? Complete Price Breakdown

 - Main images only? → DIY or automated tool

-- Full 7-image sets? → Automated tool or photographer
+- Full image sets (up to 13 types)? → Automated tool or photographer

 - Custom creative? → Photographer or studio